kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/prototypeandresgistry/notes.md

 - frontPageDesign
 - funFact/games

-Classmate want t create 1000 notebooks of a4 size page with 120 pages each.
+Classmate want t0 create 1000 notebooks of a4 size page with 120 pages each.
-Can we say these are common attributes that will be fixes in every notebook
+Can we say these are **common attributes** that will be fixes in every notebook
 - noOfPages
 - type : blank/ruled/dotted
 - height
 - weight

-and these are extra attributes will be different
+and these are **extra attributes** will be different
 - frontPageDesign
 - funFact/games